SuperSwiftMarkup/SuperSwiftMarkdownPrototype/README.md

 When it comes to rich text display, interaction and editing, platform specific APIs often fall short—especially for things that are not expressible in terms of paragraphs, such as tables and fenced code blocks.
 (Less so for lists and blockquotes but there is still a semantic mismatch.)
 While workarounds exists, the results are often subpar and for some use cases there are no good solutions.

-Our goal is to build better iOS & macOS rich text views from the ground up that overcome the limitations of platform-specific text views, starting with the markdown format.
+The goal is to build better iOS & macOS rich text views from the ground up that overcome the limitations of platform-specific text views, starting with the markdown format.

 The overarching directive:
 - First class (cross platform) support for all markdown container blocks and leaf blocks, with uniform behavior concerning text selection and selection-based navigation.